Research & Publications

 - MRI Brain Scanning Studies of Youths At-Risk for Bipolar Disorder

-- Study of a non-medication psychobehavioral treatment "BE-SMART" to decrease symptoms of bipolar disorder and teach healthy skills to improve emotion regulation.
+- Study of a non-medication psychobehavioral treatment "BE-SMART" to provide individuals healthy skills they can use to improve their emotion regulation, decrease symptoms of bipolar disorder and depression and reduce their suicide risk.

 Adolescent Psychiatry; Bipolar Disorder; Depression; Magnetic Resonance Imaging; Psychiatry; Suicide; Mood Disorders; Diffusion Tensor Imaging; Neuropsychiatry